Sign Up for a Free Account

 Overview

-The electroencephalogram (EEG) provides a window to the brain’s electrophysiologic activity and adds to clinical information regarding its functional properties.
-It is a widely available, cost-effective, portable neurophysiological study with worldwide applications and remains the foundational diagnostic tool to evaluate people suspected of seizures.
+The electroencephalogram (EEG) is a widely available, cost-effective, portable neurophysiological study of brain function with worldwide applications.
+As a window into the brain, it remains the foundational diagnostic tool to evaluate people suspected of seizures.
 It is a safe, noninvasive, diagnostic, 2-dimensional clinical study used to assess the brain’s 3-dimensional electrophysiological activity.
 EEG is the most useful test for evaluating people with possible epilepsy when epileptiform activity is demonstrated.
-It may provide specific neurophysiological information to support clinical diagnoses in the EEG laboratory, epilepsy monitoring unit, emergency room, inpatient wards including the intensive care unit, or operating room and can assist in the evaluation of people in an ambulatory setting.
-When interictal epileptiform discharges are recorded on EEG, it can help to classify the seizure type or epilepsy syndrome suspected clinically.
-Furthermore, EEG results can guide management, from directing antiseizure drug initiation and maintenance to localizing the irritative and seizure-onset zones for neurosurgical treatment in people with focal epilepsies.
-EEG has become an important adjunct to the clinical examination for diagnosing and treating unrecognized seizures and nonconvulsive status epilepticus in critically ill patients when the clinical examination is unrevealing.
+It may provide specific neurophysiological information to support clinical diagnoses in the EEG laboratory, epilepsy monitoring unit, emergency room, inpatient wards, including the intensive care unit, or operating room and can assist in the evaluation of people in an ambulatory setting.
+When interictal epileptiform discharges are recorded on EEG, it serves to classify the seizure type or epilepsy syndrome that is suspected based on clinical grounds.
+Following electroclinical classification as focal or generalized onset, the results help to guide selection of antiseizure medication.
+EEG is an important adjunct to the clinical examination for diagnosing and treating epilepsy as well as subclinical or unrecognized seizures.
+It is foundational in the diagnosis of nonconvulsive status epilepticus in critically ill patients when the clinical examination is unrevealing.
 Clinical management algorithms have been developed specifically using EEG data in this setting to guide the use of continuous EEG and antiseizure medications.
-Rapid EEG systems have also become more widely used, particularly when the evaluation is urgent as in cases of suspected nonconvulsive seizures and status epilepticus.
-In the operating room, electrocorticography may help surgeons define surgical borders of functional and epileptogenic tissues.
-Chronic electrocorticography obtained from a responsive neurostimulation device can help guide treatment including modification of settings or pursuing resective surgery.
-With the increasing emphasis on outpatient management, ambulatory EEG has become an important aspect of recording EEG in the home environment.
-The overall utility of EEG has evolved to a sophisticated computer-based clinical and research tool that is fundamental for exploring essential brain functions.
-Despite the innovation of neuroimaging, EEG continues to have a vital role in the dynamic evaluation of neurologic disease, extending from primary use in seizures and epilepsy to include the diagnosis and monitoring of neurologic disorders, such as encephalopathy, traumatic brain injury, sleep disorders, coma, and brain death.
+Rapid EEG systems are becoming widely used in urgent evaluation of status epilepticus.
+In the operating room, electrocorticography helps neurosurgeons define surgical borders of functional and epileptogenic tissues.
+Chronic electrocorticography obtained from a responsive neurostimulation device assists in treatment decision-making.
+With the increasing emphasis on outpatient management, ambulatory EEG has become a staple in assessing patients with home video-EEG telemetry to record a patient’s EEG in the home environment.

 Key points